System73/polynet-ios-sample-app/README.md

 ## PolyNetSDK-version-4

-Release for manual integration using the method *Using provided Zips*.
+Release for manual integration using *Using provided Zips* method.

 In order to build and run any sample projects , you have to put a copy of the PolyNet SDK (*PolyNetSDK.framework*) and its dependencies (*Starscream.framework* and *SwiftProtobuf.framework*) in the corresponding root project directory (PolyNetSampleSwift or PolyNetSampleObjectiveC directories).